yast/yast.github.io/doc/code-review.md

 * Comments for "strange code"
 * Understandable method / function names (expressing what they do and how)
 * Do not break anything that works (implicit requirement)
-* Travis build is green
+* CI build is green

 ### Nice to Have (NTH)